daolicloud/daolinet-openstack/README.md

 OVS Forms Distributed Routers
 ---
 We notice that there is no need for the IP addresses of C1 and C2 to be in the same subnet.
-In the case of C1, C2 belonging to different subnets, the OVS-es form distributed and ubiquitous routers in every Docker host.
+In the case of C1, C2 belonging to different subnets, the OVS-es form distributed, ubiquitous and virtualized routers in every Docker host.

 OVS Forms Distributed Gateways
 ---
 NAT-out from a container to a node in the Internet, and Firewall-ingress from an Internet node to a container can also be hotplug established by the Controller as real-time packet-out NAT flows.
 Such a NAT flow is also identified by src-PORT of a communications initiator.
+The distributed gateways are reflected in Figure 1 as the Internet connections for each Docker host server.

 Lightweight Network Virtualization, No Packet Encapsulation
 ---